NFL and players agree to new COVID protocols amid flood of positive tests - NewsBreak

 TRAVEL

 Staff and players will not be allowed to meet visitors at the team hotel.
 They will also not be allowed to go to dinner or leave the hotel after the game if they are playing an away game.
-The rules apply regardless of vaccination status.VCU Men’s Basketball home game against Penn State canceled due to COVID protocols
+The rules apply regardless of vaccination status.Bar calls out brother of Chiefs star QB Patrick Mahomes after incident

 ACTIVITIES OUTSIDE CLUB FACILITY